amaliekea/webaiback/README.md

   "includeQuiz": true
 }
 ---
-##🔐 Configuration
+## Configuration and Technologies Used

-Add your API keys in the application.properties file:
+Add your API keys in the `application.properties` file:
 OPENAPIKEY=your_openai_api_key
 QUIZAPIKEY=your_quizapi_key
 ARTICLEAPIKEY=your_newsapi_key